 - follow the law.

-UEA does not send general waste to landfill, but you can help to reduce the amount that we send to generate energy from waste.
+UEA does not send general waste to landfill (even though some of the general waste bins are still labelled 'landfill') but you can help to reduce the amount that we send to generate energy from waste.
 Bin the bin!

 Always send these to general:

 DO NOT use general for hazardous, recyclable or compostable waste.

 For disks, tapes, memory sticks, CDs and DVDs containing confidential information please contact the Sustainability Team